-- The study is stopped by the National Cancer Institute (NCI), Institutional Review Board (IRB), Food and Drug Administration (FDA), or study sponsor (SWOG).
-The study sponsor is the organization who oversees the study. - Your health changes and the study is no longer in your best interest. - New information becomes available and the study is no longer in your best interest. - You do not follow the study rules. - For women: You become pregnant while on the study.
+- Your health changes and the study is no longer in your best interest. - New information becomes available and the study is no longer in your best interest. - You do not follow the study rules. - For women: You become pregnant while on the study. - The study is stopped by the Institutional Review Board (IRB), Food and Drug Administration (FDA), or study sponsors, National Cancer Institute and NRG Oncology.
+The study sponsor is the organization who oversees the study.